Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Description of the problem

 For practical purposes, the most common question is to quantify how effective the bubble curtain is in reducing salt intrusion as a function of the relevant non-dimensional parameters.
 Typically, the effectiveness is presented as a function of $\Fr$ \citep{abraham1962reduction, oldeman2020numerical}. \citet{bacot2022bubble} used instead the deflection modulus $D_{m,b}$ because it is commonly used in the study of air curtains \citep[see e.g.][]{frank2014effectiveness}.
 However, this is just a preference since these two numbers are related to each other such that

-where the proportionality constant $\alpha_E\approx 0.071$ is the entrainment coefficient for turbulent plane plumes \citep{paillat2014entrainment}.
+where the proportionality constant $\alpha_E$ is the entrainment coefficient of the bubble curtain. \citet{bacot2022bubble} used $\alpha_E=0.071$, which is the entrainment coefficient for turbulent plane plumes according to \citet{paillat2014entrainment}.
 For convenience, we use only $\Fr$ throughout this paper and not $D_{m,b}$.
 For all situations considered, $\Reg>12000$ so that the gravity current and flow are always turbulent \citep{simpson1999gravity, shin2004gravity}.
 Therefore, variations in $\Reg$ are not expected to play an important role, but this parameter is still included here to highlight that the results are valid only for large enough $\Reg$ values, i.e., for turbulent flows.

 In the current article, we chose to keep $\tilde{W}\approx 1.2$ to compare our results with previous studies by \citet{bacot2022bubble}, \citet{oldeman2020numerical}, and \citet{o2024effect}.
-This value of $\tilde{W}$ is relevant for some shipping locks, but others are much wider, with $\tilde{W}$ reaching values close to five, affecting the flow generated by the line bubble plumes \citep{riess1998recirculating}.
-Studying the possible effects of a larger $\tilde{W}$ value that might be relevant for some real shipping locks is left for future work.
+This value of $\tilde{W}$ is relevant for some ship locks, but others are much wider, with $\tilde{W}$ reaching values close to five, affecting the flow generated by the line bubble plumes \citep{riess1998recirculating}.
+Studying the possible effects of a larger $\tilde{W}$ value that might be relevant for some real ship locks is left for future work.

 Now, we define the key response parameter, the effectiveness of the bubble curtain, as